Big thanks to @dougiebeck for putting together this video for pupils on adding additional files in Google Classroom....

 1. Be patient: Your teachers have been asked to make their teaching available to you online at the last minute.
 The best online learning takes time to develop.
 Please be patient with them if things don't go right for you the first time.

-2. Embrace online: Online learning will become more and more common in the future, so this is a great chance for you to develop some skills to help you succeed.
+2. Embrace online: Digital Learning will become more and more common in the future, so this is a great chance for you to develop some skills to help you succeed.

 3. Develop your communication skills: You will communicate in different ways on various online formats (email, discussion boards, social media, online seminars).
 Be professional and appropriate, but don't be afraid to project your personality and show that you are a real person.